HubRise/website/content/apps/epos-technologies/en/food-ordering-platforms.md

 To receive Just Eat orders in EPOS Technologies, you first need to connect Just Eat Flyt Bridge, an app included in your HubRise subscription.
 For more information about Just Eat Flyt Bridge, see the [Just Eat Flyt Bridge documentation](/apps/just-eat-flyt).

-In the Just Eat Flyt Bridge configuration page, use the following values:
+To correctly receive your Just Eat orders in EPOS Technologies, specify the following values in the Just Eat Flyt Bridge configuration page.
+To find out how to view and modify it, see the [Just Eat flyt Configuration page](/apps/just-eat-flyt/configuration).

 | Section        | Name                                     | Ref code                                          |
 | -------------- | ---------------------------------------- | ------------------------------------------------- |